 I struggle with Halloween costumes.
 I can get really, REALLY into sewing up something spectacular, but I’m also acutely aware that the amount of time that a costume will be worn is about 1/20th the amount of time that it I might spend making it.
 Nevertheless, I usually make at least one of the girls’ costumes, if not all.
 And almost every year, someone wears a tutu.
-Maybe it’s because they’re just so easy to make or that they are so versatile – from princess to bumblebee, all you have to do is switch up the color and you have a great costume foundation!
-Once you have your tutu, you can pair it with a plain top or leotard and some tights; add a few accessories and you’re set!
+Maybe it’s because it’s just so easy to make a tutu or that they are so versatile – from princess to bumblebee, all you have to do is switch up the color and you have a great costume foundation!
+Once you sew your tutu, you can pair it with a plain top or leotard and some tights; add a few accessories and you’re set!
 You can also adjust the costume for the weather.
 The overall time/money investment is drastically reduced (in my house, at least) if I can figure out a way to make a costume out of a tutu.
 This year….we’ve turned the tutu into one mighty fine PEACOCK!

 Please excuse me while I gawk at the gorgeousness that is my daughter.
 She transformed into a dramatic, little peacock for our photo shoot and, as so often happens, completely takes my breath away.

 For this Peacock Costume, you will need the following supplies which are available in Jo-Ann or online at Jo-Ann and my Amazon affiliate links below:

 4 yards each, of 5 colors of tulle**

 1 1/2 inch black knit elastic, 1 yard

 black leotard, tights, shoes (use items already in the closet!)